-If the disk drive you are replacing is in a RAID Level 0 disk array or in a failed RAID Level 5 or RAID Level 10 disk array, perform these tasks:
+If the disk drive you are replacing is in a RAID Level 0 disk array or in a failed RAID Level 5 or RAID Level 10 disk array, complete the following steps:

 - 1. Re-create the disk array. - 2.
 Re-create the file systems on the disk array. - 3.
 Copy the data back to the restored disk array from your backup media.